 Organización Regional de Oaxaca (ORO) is a nonprofit organization dedicated to promoting and preserving indigenous Oaxacan culture in California.
 ORO has been an important influence on the growing Oaxacan community in Los Angeles for the past 30 years.

-For the past four years, the Festival has included the Calenda Parade as part of the festivities.
-The parade travels from Crenshaw Blvd to Normandie along Pico, showcasing traditional music and dance that is infectious.
+For the past four years, ORO has also organized the Calenda Parade as part of the festivities.
+The parade travels from Crenshaw Blvd to Normandie along Pico, showcasing traditional jarabes and dance that is infectious.

-The name “Guelaguetza” comes from the Zapotec word “guendalezaa” meaning “exchange or offering.”
-The festival extends its vibrant, family-oriented culture to visitors and expects nothing in return but joy and celebration.
-Isai Pasos, the President of ORO, is an inspirational figure for the Oaxacan community.
-Pasos embodies Oaxacan pride, working to bring together different regions of Oaxaca and showcase their traditions and talent with the platform of ORO.
+Los Angeles hosts the largest population of Oaxacans outside of Oaxaca City, where they established in neighborhoods like Pico Union since the 1970s.
+Isai Pasos, the President of ORO, is a cultural organizer for the Oaxacan community.
+Pasos embodies Oaxacan pride, working to bring together different regions and indigenous groups of Oaxaca to showcase their traditions and talent with the platform of ORO.